witcher7/k8s-1hour/README.md

 > :warning: **Known issue - Minikube IP not accessible**

-Option 1:
+**Option 1:**

 If you can't access the NodePort service webapp with `MinikubeIP:NodePort`, execute the following command:

     minikube service webapp-service

-This command creates a tunnel and provides a new URL for access, expect something to similar to this:
+This command creates a tunnel and provides a new URL for access, expect something similar to this:

 ```
 $ minikube service webapp-service